-Heritage Lottery Fund Business Planning Consultant – top tips
+National Lottery Heritage Fund Business Planning Consultant – top tips

-Heritage Lottery Fund Business Planning Consultant – top tips
+National Lottery Heritage Fund Business Planning Consultant – top tips

 Heritage ‘businesses’?

-In many ways even the term business planning is anomalous for some heritage sites, parks and museums as they do not consider themselves to be businesses.
-However it is critical that operations have a sound financial footing and that the activity programme and momentum achieved through the initial Heritage Lottery funded phase of up to 5 years can be maintained into the long term.
-Heritage parks, museums and other attractions need to understand the financial security of the activity and prepare and plan accordingly.
+In many ways even the term business planning is anomalous for some heritage sites, places of worship, parks and museums as they do not consider themselves to be businesses.
+However, it is critical that operations have a sound financial footing and that the activity programme and momentum achieved through the initial funded phase can be maintained into the long term.
+Heritage properties, parks, museums, places of worship, and other sites need to understand the financial security of the activity and plan accordingly.

 Income generation

 Even if not specifically considered a business then there is still a need to understand opportunities for income generation.
-These could range from direct sales via catering, retail and meetings through to chargeable events, licensed activities and hire of facilities for functions.
-Other revenue generation could include more ambitious sources such as income from the hire of facilities for filming.
+These could range from direct sales via catering, retail and meetings room hire through to chargeable events, licensed activities and hire of facilities for functions.
+Other revenue generation could include sources such as income from the hire of facilities for filming.

 Heritage Lottery Fund Business Planning Consultant